seladb/PcapPlusPlus/README.md

 1. run the **configure-linux.sh** script from PcapPlusPlus main directory
 2. If you'd like to compile it with PF_RING please follow the instructions in the "PF_RING support" section above and type "y" in "Compile PcapPlusPlus with PF_RING?"
 2. Run **make all** from PcapPlusPlus main directory
 3. This should compile all libraries, unit-tests and examples

+*On Mac OS X:*

+1. run the **configure-mac_os_x.sh** script from PcapPlusPlus main directory
+2. Run **make all** from PcapPlusPlus main directory
+3. This should compile all libraries, unit-tests and examples